emlid/emlid-docs/docs/reach/common/reachview/base-mode.md

 Reach outputs correction in industry standard RTCM3 format.
 Correction data can be sent via Serial, TCP, NTRIP or LoRa for Reach RS/RS+.

 ### Serial
 Serial port connection is available through several hardware connection options.
 All of them support the following baud rates: 9600, 19200, 38400, 57600, 115200.
-Reach RS2 also supports 230400 baud rate.

 #### UART
 Corresponds to TTL UART on Reach module or to RS232 port on Reach RS/RS+ extension connector.
 Common way to connect to radio to send correction data.